ccaglak/namespace.nvim/readme.md

-## Namespace.nvim -only works on latest stabe
+## Namespace.nvim -only works on latest stable for nightly v11 use branch v2

 Neovim Php Namespace Resolver